 Although mesothelioma generally affects men more, as asbestos was once used heavily in numerous industrial jobs that primarily had more male workers.
 Yet, women are four times more likely to develop mesothelioma when compared to men.

 Talcum powder isn’t the only way women come into contact with asbestos.
-Second-hand exposure to asbestos through a spouse’s or family members’ work clothes is one of the the leading ways that women develop asbestos related illnesses.
+Second-hand exposure to asbestos through a spouse’s or family members’ work clothes is one of the leading ways that women develop asbestos-related illnesses.
 Some women have developed mesothelioma while working in schools, hospitals, and court buildings.

-For instance, Gina Lees, a school teacher in England who worked around asbestos-filled drawing pins for over 30 years.
+For instance, Gina Lees is a school teacher in England who worked around asbestos-filled drawing pins for more than 30 years.
 Doing simple and normal, everyday school activities disrupted asbestos in the classroom, which eventually led to Lees developing mesothelioma.
 She died in 2015 after battling the disease heartily.

 Resources and Assistance for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.